-from the unburdened-by-evidence-or-logic dept
+from the a-picture-is-worth-a-thousand-passwords dept

 Encryption has become one of the key issues in the digital world today, as the many posts here on Techdirt attest.
 And not just in the tech world, but far beyond, too, as governments grapple with the spread of devices and information that cannot easily be accessed just because they demand it.
 Techdirt readers probably take crypto for granted, as an increasing proportion of Web connections use HTTPS, mobile phones generally offer encryption options, and hugely-popular mainstream programs like WhatsApp deploy end-to-end encryption.
 But a recently-published open letter points out that there is one domain where this kind of protectively-scrambled data is almost unknown: photography.
 The letter, signed by over 150 filmmakers and photojournalists, calls on the camera manufacturers Canon, Fuji, Nikon, Olympus and Sony to build encryption features into their still photo and video camera products as a matter of course.
 Here's why the signatories feel it's necessary:

 Without encryption capabilities, photographs and footage that we take can be examined and searched by the police, military, and border agents in countries where we operate and travel, and the consequences can be dire.